Tommytinny/alx-system_engineering-devops/0x00-shell_basics/README.md

 This file script Create a symbolic link to /bin/ls, named __ls__.
 The symbolic link should be created in the current working directory.
 # File: 14-copy_html
 This file script copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.
+# File: 100-lets_move
+This file script moves all files beginning with an uppercase letter to the directory /tmp/u.
+# File: 101-clean_emacs
+This file script deletes all files in the current working directory that end with the character ~.